Stadler FLIRT: Netherlands

+In November 2025, NS signed a contract for 36 FLIRT EMUs.

 Norway

 50 Flirt units were ordered by Vy (formerly Norwegian State Railways (NSB)), with a further 100 on option.
 26 units were placed on Oslo Commuter Rail and the remaining 24 units were used on regional and express routes.
 During spring and summer 2012 all Flirt trains used by Vy were fitted with free wireless Internet access for passengers.
 In Vy's system, the FLIRT trains are classified as Class 74 for regional trainsets and Class 75 for local trainsets.

 All trains will be five-car sets; unlike previous five-car FLIRTs each will have a third powered bogie giving it a maximum power output of 4500 kW and a top speed of 200 km/h.
 Trial runs started on the Bergen Line in 2009, using an SBB-CFF-FFS unit.
 The first units were scheduled to enter passenger service on 29 February 2012.
 The FLIRT's introduction was delayed after a unit derailed during tests by NSB on 15 February 2012, injuring five people.
 The train was running much too fast, and there were no safety systems along the railway to catch the driver's error.

 The first train entered regular service on 2 May 2012 on the line from Skien to Lillehammer.
 The last of the 50 trains was delivered on 24 January 2014.
 Vy had ordered a further 57 trains, for a total of 107, as of October 2015.
 In 2017 an order for additional 18 was placed, for a total of 125, forty of which are short regional trains, and the rest local commuter trains.
 In July 2018, 36 short regional and 64 local commuter trains had been delivered.

 Local Class 75 trains are configured with five seats (2+3) abreast.
 The Class 74 regional trains were also delivered with 2+3 seating on regional trains except in the premium "Komfort" section that had 2+2 seating.
 Significant passenger complaints over cramped seating led Nsb to reconfigure the regional trains into 2+2 seating in 2014.